Promoting Density While Fostering Community: The Crow Woods Cohousing Approach

 Finding a site that matched these criteria at an affordable price was challenging but with Hybrid’s help, we found two adjacent parcels in Northgate, each with small, old single-family houses, beautiful trees, and generous yards.

-Our density strategy involved merging and subdividing these two parcels into three, each allowing for a single-family dwelling and two accessory dwelling units.
+Our density strategy involved merging and subdividing these two parcels into three, each allowing for a single-family dwelling and two accessory dwelling units (ADUs).
 This strategy is a notable example of missing middle housing, achieved by maximizing the allowable density in a Neighborhood Residential zone.
 By developing two oversized, underutilized single-family lots into three lots, each with a single-family home and two attached accessory dwelling units, Crow Woods is being built almost entirely under residential building code and without any zoning variances.

 Designing for Community